bluesky/tiled/docs/source/how-to/custom-formats.md

     ```

     3. Provide just a file extension.
 This is user friendly for people who do not know or care what
     a "media type" is.
-The serve looks up `csv` in a registry mapping file extensions to media types.
+The server looks up `csv` in a registry mapping file extensions to media types.

     ```
     $ curl http://localhost:8000/dataframe/full/example?format=csv